top of page

 HyperNormalisation

-This project discuss the relation between Capitalism and Nature.
+This project discusses the relation between Capitalism and Nature.

-Socio-economic reflexion of human control over nature, resulting in a progressive impact of global warming and climate change that cyclically attacks the most vulnerable parts of society.
+Socio-economic reflection of human control over nature, resulting in a progressive impact of global disease and climate change that cyclically attacks the most vulnerable communities.

 mock up borde.jpg